Chapter 3 : Tricks and Treats, But Mostly Tricks

 “Whee!”
 Peeves hollered.
 “Messy, messy, all covered in paint, if someone finds you you’ll probably faint!”
 He concluded his poem by knocking over a stone bust of a Cyclops, which crumbled to the floor, its eye continuing to blink mournfully at us.
 Then Peeves swooped away, doing somersaults in the air and cackling.
 I heard some footsteps coming from down the hall – it sounded like Peeves was drawing his usual crowd, or maybe people were just coming up to breakfast now.
 What great timing.

 “Time to go,” I said to my friends.
-We vanished our paint buckets and hurried away from the wall, although I was dripping paint the whole time.
+We Vanished our paint buckets and hurried away from the wall, although I was still covered in green paint.
 When we reached a corner, we stopped so I could quickly clean the paint off myself, and then we doubled back and joined the group of students headed to breakfast, ready to walk by our finished mural looking like innocent bystanders.

 The group we were walking with suddenly halted, laughing and pointing at the new addition to Hogwarts’ décor, watching the dragon flying along the wall.
-A sizeable crowd assembled before the dragon opened its mouth and released a blast of fire: spectacular reds and oranges swept along the wall, and hot air filled the corridor, almost as if a real dragon had breathed real fire upon us.
+A sizeable crowd assembled before the dragon opened its mouth and released a blast of fire: spectacular reds and oranges swept along the wall, and hot air filled the corridor, almost as if a real dragon had breathed real fire upon us; the people closest to the wall got splashed with some orange paint.
+Several students screamed in delight (and probably some in terror as well).
 Mandy, Charlotte and I laughed gleefully from our spot in the middle of the crowd.
 And then, we finally saw Filch arriving, who shrieked at the sight of the animated mural, the fallen stone Cyclops, and a nearby painting the dragon had singed.

 Filch glared back at all the students, his eyes popping out of his head.
 “What have you done, you miscreants?”
 He pointed his finger at two third-year Hufflepuffs who had just been laughing loudly.
 They immediately stopped.
 Filch turned his gaze to other students, examining their faces so he could try to spot the guilty one.